Ayush-4509/AyushJR/README.md

 # AyushJR
-This is my first Git Resporatory
+This is my first Git Resporatory.
+Author - Ayush Tiwari